secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 | Security Assurance Management (Code Owners) | Responsible for approving significant changes and exceptions to this procedure |

 ## Third Party Minimum Security Standards
-At a minimum, third party suppliers are expected to adhere to the [same measures required for GitLab.com](https://about.gitlab.com/handbook/security/security-assurance/technical-and-organizational-measures.html).
 TPRM utilizes a risk-based approach when assessing third parties.
 Specific procedures used to assess different vendor types / risk profiles can be found below.

 Additionally, effective FY23 Q3, all third party applications that house GitLab data are required to [authenticate via Okta inline with GitLab's approach to centralized authentication and authorization](https://about.gitlab.com/handbook/business-technology/okta/#what-is-okta).
 Risk acceptances will be required in all cases where Okta is not supported regardless of security status.